esnet/mini-portal/README.md

    * [react-network-diagrams](http://software.es.net/react-network-diagrams)
    * [pond](http://software.es.net/pond)

+This was built using [create-react-app](https://github.com/facebookincubator/create-react-app) which is a great way to bootstrap a React project.

 ### Running the code locally

 Here's the steps to run the code so you can experiment with it.